peterkiptoo/EmployeeHierachyAssessment/README.md

 Problem solving plan

 On this task, the hierarchy of employees is displayed as a decision tree which assumes a directed acyclic graph.
 The graph stores manager’s id with all the employees under him, and to obtain the aggregate budget of salary, a depth-first search is done by traversing to get employee ids.
 I did an emphasis to ensure that an employee only appears once by adding all employees to a dictionary data structure.
 My solution is thoroughly unit-tested and it passed all the test cases.

+# Problem solving plan
+On this task, the hierarchy of employees is displayed as a decision tree which assumes a directed acyclic graph.
+The graph stores manager’s id with all the employees under him, and to obtain the aggregate budget of salary, a depth-first search is done by traversing to get employee ids.
+I did an emphasis to ensure that an employee only appears once by adding all employees to a dictionary data structure.
+My solution is thoroughly unit-tested and it passed all the test cases.